Our values fuel our actions, emotions, and behavior.

 Where Can You Find the Portrait Values Questionnaire?

-The Portrait Value Questionnaire is a relatable and straightforward assessment that we can take by ourselves.
-You can access the online test, or take the online version at the University of Cambridge website.
+The Portrait Value Questionnaire is a relatable and straightforward assessment that we can take by ourselves, and you can access a PDF copy of the test for free.

 Below is a brief description of the short-form PVQ test.